Wednesday, 28 January 2015

 The Truck Stopped but the Cargo did Not

 On the subject of battering ram shipments, railways are not the only victims.
-Had that red car behind, or any other vehicle been in front of the truck when it made this stop, the outcome may have been far worse.
+Had that red car behind been in front instead, or any other vehicle been in front of the truck when it made this stop, the outcome may have been far worse.

 Shifted Cargo on a Larger Scale